John Y. Brown Sr.: Personal life

 Brown married Dorothy Inman in March 1929 in New Albany, Indiana.
 They had five children: Dorothy Ann, Betty, John Y. Jr., Diane, and Pamela.
 They divorced in 1973 after repeated political campaigns strained their relationship.
 Their son, John Y. Brown Jr., made a large fortune as the owner of Kentucky Fried Chicken and was Kentucky governor from 1979 to 1983.
 Their daughter Pamela died in 1970 in an ill-fated attempt to cross the Atlantic Ocean in a balloon dubbed "The Free Life."
-He is also the grandfather of former Kentucky Secretary of State John Y. Brown III and news anchor Pamela Brown.
+He is also the grandfather of former Kentucky Secretary of State John Y. Brown III, news anchor Pamela Brown and philanthropist Lincoln Brown.

 Brown died of pneumonia in Louisville, six months after being paralyzed from the waist down in an automobile accident.

 Legacy

 Brown is a member of the University of Kentucky College of Law's Hall of Fame and the Phi Kappa Tau Hall of Fame.